kihonvn/math/logic/propositions/over-u.md

 ## Definition

-Let 𝑈 ≠ ∅.
-A proposition over 𝑈 is a sentence that contains a variable that can take on any value in 𝑈 and that has a definite truth value as a result of any such substitution.
+Let U ≠ ∅.
+A proposition over U is a sentence that contains a variable that can take on any value in U and that has a definite truth value as a result of any such substitution.